You know you need to begin investing, but you haven’t gotten started. Maybe you don’t know where to begin.

 Target date funds allow an investor to select their year of retirement and access an investment that changes its distribution to the correct risk and return level for your age.

 Mutual funds and exchange-traded funds are similar.
 The key difference is that ETFs trade throughout the day, just like a stock, while mutual funds are priced at the end of the day.
 ETFs also generally have lower expense ratios.

-Step #11 Set up Automatic Transfers and Investments
+11. Set up Automatic Investments

 You can set up automatic withdrawals from your bank account and even, depending on the broker, automate the investment purchases.

 The idea behind dollar-cost averaging is that you are reducing risk in your portfolio by purchasing stocks at various times and various prices.

 But you should think about assessing your financial picture, cleaning up your finances and educating yourself about the easiest ways to access the stock market.

 If you have an employer-sponsored retirement plan, consider taking advantage of it.
 If not, take a look at how an Individual Retirement Plan might help you achieve your financial goals.

 The sooner you start, the more money you have the chance to earn overtime.

 All opinions expressed in this article are the authors.
 We are compensated by businesses that are mentioned in this article through affiliate links.